 Those who had been scattered by the persecution in connection with Stephen traveled as far as Phoenicia, Cyprus and Antioch, telling the message only to Jews.
 Some of them, however, men from Cyprus and Cyrene, went to Antioch and began to speak to Greeks also, telling them the good news about the Lord Jesus.
 The Lord’s hand was with them, and a great number of people believed and turned to the Lord.

 Despite persecution, these believers — probably thousands of them — bravely and faithfully taught the word given them.
 In the deep conviction of their faith and inspired by the Holy Spirit, they preached the gospel (the Greek word in verse 20 is euangelizomai).
 Many people responded to their teaching and believed in Jesus Christ.
 Some of these believers may have been the 70 or 72 that Christ had commissioned earlier (Luke 10:1), but most were probably lay members.
 That’s why the Jerusalem church needed to send Barnabas to minister to the new believers (Acts 11:22-23).

 One man in the Decapolis

-In at least one instance, Jesus specifically instructed someone other than the apostles to tell people what Jesus had done.
-After casting a legion of demons out of a man who lived on the southeast side of the Sea of Galilee (Luke 8:26-37), the man begged for permission to travel with Jesus (verse 38).
-Jesus replied, "Return home and tell how much God has done for you."
+In at least one instance, Jesus instructed someone other than the apostles to tell people what Jesus had done.
+After casting a legion of demons out of a man who lived on the southeast side of the Sea of Galilee (Luke 8:26-37), the man asked for permission to travel with Jesus (verse 38).
+Jesus replied, “Return home and tell how much God has done for you.”

 The man did more than Jesus had asked: “The man went away and told all over town how much Jesus had done for him” (verse 39).
 “And all the people were amazed” (Mark 5:20).
 Later, Christ toured the area of the Decapolis.
 People brought a man to him for healing (Mark 7:31-32).
 Perhaps the witness of the healed demoniac helped the people respond to Jesus.